stevenjacobson1/ASUG-AI163/exercises/ex5/ex5-release-deploy-test-agent.md

 <br>
 <img width="1795" height="688" alt="image" src="https://github.com/user-attachments/assets/6974795c-685b-43df-8f10-772e96ce1cf8" />

-3. You have now created your Shared Environment and can navigate back to your project.
+3. You have successfully created your Shared Environment and can navigate back to your project.
 ---

 ### Part 2: Release and Deploy the Project